Keyboardly-App/keyboardly-dev/doc/Addon.md

 <img src="doc/image/submenu-addon-dev.webm" width="250"/>
 <br>

-## App's Addon Menu Configuration
+## App's Addon Navigation Configuration
-To make app's add on menu, follow this way:
+To make app's add on navigation, follow this way:

 1. include a dynamic navigation graph of the add-on to the default navigation graph. for sample: